 Working In Partnership

-Communities For Horses advocates a strategic partnership between organisations working on this issue.
-We welcome due process and frequently collaborate with other registered charities, local authorities in both educational endeavours and practical actions to uphold the law with regards to animal registration and welfare.
+Communities For Horses advocates a strategic partnership between organisations working to improve equine welfare and supporting horse owning communities.
+We welcome due process and frequently collaborate with other registered charities, local authorities in both educational endeavours and practical actions to uphold the law with regards to equine registration and welfare.

 Our newsletters are a great place to start if you want to follow the valuable work of Communities For Horses.
-You can access our newsletter archives through our blog.
 They’re packed full of useful news and information.
 Well worth a read!